 I should mention here what his special academic super power was.
-One morning at the end of English class, were assigned for reading the book “The Outsiders” by S. E. Hinton.
+One morning at the end of English class, we were assigned for reading the book “The Outsiders” by S. E. Hinton.
 We then went to Spanish class.
-Afterwards, he said: “that was pretty good.”
+Afterwards, my friend said: “that was pretty good.”
 So, I asked: “what was pretty good?”
 He said: “that book.”
 Me: “What book?”
 Him: “The one we were assigned in English class, 'The Outsiders'.”
-Well, geesh; that guy had managed to read an entire novel all within one class period.
+Well, geesh; that guy had managed to read an entire novel, well a smallish one, all within one class period.
 So, he was the reader.
 Science and math were my thing.
 Anyway, neither of us, as far as I know, speaks Spanish very well.

 It would appear that the math teacher had changed the rules to somehow make things more fair for those who did their homework.
+Or, did she intend to jolt me out of my apathetic academic coma.
 As, my friend suspected, they likely had access to our aptitude scores.
 Whether he was right to view it as some manner of persecution I can't say.
 But, that change in rules and the other things teachers did to address underachievers did nothing to help the dysfunctional environments in which we were raised, at least nothing that we were made aware of.

 So, here’s the homework story:

 The teenager is sitting at his desk in the corner of his bed room.
 He is staring at the homework laid out before him, with his goose-neck desk lamp illuminating it.
 His head is in his hands, and he just can't focus on the homework.
 He has a terrible knot of anxiety in his stomach.
 It's this knot that's disrupting his concentration.
 But, why is there a knot in his stomach?
 The house is quiet.
 Certainly, it's quiet enough for homework.
 No, the house was too quiet.
 That’s what's causing the knot in his stomach.
 He has the sense that his parents are keeping the house quiet for him—specifically so that he could do his homework.
-But, there isn’t even any normal chatter—no civil whispering of the kind you would normally expect to here.
+But, there isn’t even any normal chatter—no civil whispering of the kind you would normally expect to hear.
 No the house is dead silent, and it is surely because they are holding their tongues—holding back a bitter bile that would eventually come out.
 No, this is the quiet before the storm, and he feels it.
 It completely occupies his mind.
+Oh, to be dealt such crap in life.
+Why is there no escape?
 That's the reason for the knot in his stomach; that's the reason he is utterly unable to focus on his homework.
 If his tear ducts had not gone dry years ago, surely he would break down crying.
-This is what it means when parents argue so often that it’s just expected.
+This is what it means when parents argue so often that it’s just expected all the damn time.

 Yes, such sounds appear in movies and television plays, and I can feel what it was intended to feel.
 It just feels that it's more intense for me.
 Silence in the presence of others can really be a dreadful dead thing.

 A holiday-season story: The Mother comes home to find that the Father had not done the chore he promised.
-He was supposed to take the boys to the mall to buy nice clothes for them, so that they'd be presentable for church on Christmas day.
+He was supposed to take the boys to the mall to buy nice clothes for them, so that they'd be presentable for Christmas services at church.
 She asked about it.
 As usual, it turns into yet another heated argument, perhaps more heated than usual.
 The mother then packs the boys into her little yellow Chevy Vega.
-It's a car she'd bought it on her own so that she could have a little more freedom and control over her life, the implication being that the father was not quiet sympathetic enough regarding here needs.
-The eldest of the boys takes the front passenger seat, with the two younger boys packed into the back.
+It's a car she'd bought it on her own so that she could have a little more freedom and control over her life, the implication being that the father was not quiet sympathetic enough regarding her needs.
+The eldest of the boys takes the front passenger seat, with the two younger boys packed into the back of the little yellow car.
 Off they drive, winding through the back streets of the neighborhood.
 All were quiet.
 The boys could all tell that the Mother was fuming; they could feel it.
 And, everyone knew that this was a terrible day.